rubyzip/rubyzip/README.md

 There is more than one way to access or create a zip archive with rubyzip.
 The basic API is modeled after the classes in java.util.zip from the Java SDK.
-This means there are classes such as Zip::ZipInputStream, Zip::ZipOutputStream and Zip::ZipFile.
-Zip::ZipInputStream provides a basic interface for iterating through the entries in a zip archive and reading from the entries in the same way as from a regular File or IO object.
-ZipOutputStream is the corresponding basic output facility.
-Zip::ZipFile provides a mean for accessing the archives central directory and provides means for accessing any entry without having to iterate through the archive.
-Unlike Java's java.util.zip.ZipFile rubyzip's Zip::ZipFile is mutable, which means it can be used to change zip files as well.
+This means there are classes such as Zip::InputStream, Zip::OutputStream and
+Zip::File.
+Zip::InputStream provides a basic interface for iterating through the entries in a zip archive and reading from the entries in the same way as from a regular File or IO object.
+OutputStream is the corresponding basic output facility.
+Zip::File provides a mean for accessing the archives central directory and provides means for accessing any entry without having to iterate through the archive.
+Unlike Java's java.util.zip.ZipFile rubyzip's Zip::File is mutable, which means it can be used to change zip files as well.

-Another way to access a zip archive with rubyzip is to use rubyzip's Zip::ZipFileSystem API.
+Another way to access a zip archive with rubyzip is to use rubyzip's Zip::FileSystem API.
 Using this API files can be read from and written to the archive in much the same manner as ruby's builtin classes allows files to be read from and written to the file system.